-Table 75: show lacp internal - display description
+Table 74: show lacp internal - display description

 Field Description Admin Key Current administrative value of the key for the aggregation port.
 Oper Key Current operational value of the key for the aggregation port.
 Timeout Time to wait for the next LACPDU before deleting partner port information.
 Periodic Time Number of seconds before invalidating received LACPDU information.
 System Priority LACP system priority assigned to this port channel.
 Port Priority LACP port priority assigned to this interface within the channel group.
 Admin State, Oper State Administrative or operational values of the actor's state parameters: Expired - The actor's receive machine is in the expired state; Defaulted - The actor's receive machine is using defaulted operational partner information, administratively configured for the partner.
 Distributing - If false, distribution of outgoing frames on this link is disabled; i.e., distribution is currently disabled and is not expected to be enabled in the absence of administrative changes or changes in received protocol information.
 Collecting - Collection of incoming frames on this link is enabled; i.e., collection is currently enabled and is not expected to be disabled in the absence of administrative changes or changes in received protocol information.
-Synchronization - The System considers this link to be IN_SYNC; i.e., it has been allocated to the correct Link Aggregation Group, the group has been associated with a compatible Aggregator, and the identity of the Link
+Synchronization - The System considers this link to be IN_SYNC; i.e., it has been allocated to the correct Link Aggregation Group, the group has been associated with a compatible Aggregator, and the identity of the Link Aggregation Group is consistent with the System ID and operational Key information transmitted.

-Table 75: show lacp internal - display description (Continued)
+Table 74: show lacp internal - display description (Continued)

-Field Description Admin State, Oper State (continued) Aggregation - The system considers this link to be aggregatable; i.e., a potential candidate for aggregation.
-Long timeout - Periodic transmission of LACPDUs uses a slow transmission rate.
-LACP-Activity - Activity control value with regard to this link.
-(0: Passive; 1: Active)
+Field Description Admin State, Oper State Aggregation - The system considers this link to be aggregatable; i.e., a potential candidate for aggregation. (continued) Long timeout - Periodic transmission of LACPDUs uses a slow transmission rate.
+LACP Active or LACP Passive - The configured LACP mode.

-Table 76: show lacp neighbors - display description
+Table 75: show lacp neighbors - display description